Wildfire evacuees flood Lake Tahoe roads in rush to flee

 “Everybody wants to live in Lake Tahoe.
 There are definitely advantages of being in the mountains, being with these beautiful pine trees," she said.
 “But we definitely have to get out now.”

 Har reported from San Francisco.
-AP writers Jocelyn Gecker and Olga R. Rodriguez in San Francisco; Noah Berger in South Lake Tahoe; Christopher Weber in Los Angeles; and Ken Ritter in Las Vegas contributed to this report.
+AP writers Jocelyn Gecker and Olga R. Rodriguez in San Francisco; Noah Berger in South Lake Tahoe; Christopher Weber and John Antczak in Los Angeles; and Ken Ritter in Las Vegas contributed to this report.

 Credit: Noah Berger